emso-c/stream-analyser/README.md

 ### Stream Analyser is a configurable data analysis tool that analyses live streams, detects and classifies highlights based on their intensity, finds keywords, and even guesses contexts.

-For now the target environment is *Vtuber streams on YouTube (particularly Hololive)* by default.
+About context guessing, for now the target environment is *Vtuber streams on YouTube (particularly Hololive)* by default.
 Though it can be manually configured to satisfy your needs, which will be explained later.

 Also can be expanded to other live stream platforms such as Twitch if there's enough support.